Sampaguita Village National High School: History

+Recently, after the COVID-19 pandemic, Sampaguita National High School created another extension in Sampaguita Village Elementary School south of the Kinder and Grade 5 buildings.

 Location

 Sampaguita National High School is located in Barangay Calendola, San Pedro, Laguna.
 The barangay is separated from the nearby subdivisions and other barangays by rivers.
 It is bounded in the north by “Buaya (Crocodile) Creek” where Barangay Sampaguita Village is located, in the east by San Pedro River where Villa Olympia and Harmony Homes subdivisions of barangay San Vicente are situated, in the south and western part is barangay Magsaysay separated by a small stream.

 Barangay Calendola Village is 3.2 kilometers away from the municipality of General Mariano Alvarez, Province Of Cavite in the south, 10.2 kilometers from Muntinlupa in the north, and 7.0 kilometers from Biñan proper in the east.

 Principals

 Names of Former Principals before 1987 are still being searched in the archives.